celo-org/docs/blog/31-03-2023-comprehensive-guide-to-building-a-token-bridge-on-celo/comprehensive-guide-to-building-a-token-bridge-on-celo.md

 };
 ```

+Run the following to deploy and verify your contracts

+npx hardhat --network alfajores run scripts/deploycelo.js
+npx hardhat --network mumbai run scripts/deploymumbai.js

+npx hardhat verify --network alfajores YOUR_DEPLOYED_CONTRACT_ADDRESS
+npx hardhat verify --network mumbai YOUR_DEPLOYED_CONTRACT_ADDRESS

 ## Set up your node.js server

-In your hardhat folder still, you will find the scripts folder.
-We will first create an wrapper.js file in the scripts folder.
+In your hardhat folder still and still in the scripts folder.
+We will create a wrapper.js file.
 Here we call the contract with the deposit function

 ```javascript